Trekking in Nepal during June

 Trekking in Nepal in June

-June is part of the short summer Nepal has before the monsoon season takes place from the second to the third week of this month.
+June is part of Nepal’s short summer before the monsoon season occurs from the second to the third week of this month.
 You can expect the daytime temperatures to be hot below 1500 meters, warm up to 2500 meters, and warm/cool above 2500 meters.
-You can do most treks during June; it is advised to choose higher altitude treks for cooler temperatures.
-This is an ideal time to do the Upper Dolpo Circuit or Upper Dolpo Traverse or Upper Mustang as these regions are in the rain shadow.
+You can do most treks during June; choosing higher altitude treks for cooler temperatures is advised.
+This is ideal for the Upper Dolpo Circuit, Upper Dolpo Traverse, or Upper Mustang, as these regions are in the rain shadow.

-As always – it pays to invest in proper equipment such as a suitable down jacket (if you are trekking at high altitude), sleeping bag, a couple of layers of fleece, right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats just to name a few necessary gear to invest in.
+As always – it pays to invest in proper equipment such as a suitable down jacket (if you are trekking at a high altitude), sleeping bag, a couple of layers of fleece, right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats to name a few necessary gears to invest in.
 It is always better to have more than less.